rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### Logging in

-Use one of the following links to log in to the control panel:
+Use one of the following links to log in to the Control Panel:

 - [Log in for new Cloud Office customers](https://cp.rackspace.com/)
 - [Log in for UK and MyRackspace customers](https://login.rackspace.com/)